pnnl/ruleset-checking-tool/rct229/ruletest_engine/Ruletest_JSON_Generation_Guide.md

 | rmr_transformations | user | transformers[1] | name | Transformer_2|
 | rmr_transformations | user | transformers[2] | name | Transformer_3|

+### Generating a Ruletest JSON

+Users can generate Ruletest JSONs using the Python script `excel_to_json.py` located in the `rct229/ruletest_engine/ruletest_jsons/scripts` directory.
+Running the script requires setting three parameters:

+* **spreadsheet_name** = The name of the Ruletest JSON Generation Spreadsheet describing the Ruletest JSON
+    * Example: *'envelope_tests_draft.xlsx'*
+* **json_name** = The name of the resulting Ruletest JSON file.
+    * Example: *'envelope_tests.json'*
+* **sheet_name** = The name of the Excel sheet/tab containing key/value definitions
+    * Example: *'TCDs'*

+These are all found at the very top of the script under the `USER INPUTS` section.
+Once defined, running the `excel_to_json.py` file will generate a Ruletest JSON.

+### Testing Ruletest JSON Against the ASHRAE229.schema.json

+Ruletest JSONs are only valuable for testing if they following the [ASHRAE229.schema.json](https://github.com/pnnl/ruleset-checking-tool/blob/develop/rct229/schema/ASHRAE229.schema.json) schema definition.
+It's valuable to test any generated Ruletest JSON against this schema to ensure compatibility with the RCT engine.

+The script to test a Ruletest JSON against the `ASHRAE229.schema.json` is located in the `rct229/ruletest_engine/ruletest_jsons/scripts` directory and is called `run_json_schema_validation.py`.
+Running this script is simple.
+Simply set the `test_json_name` input at the top of the script to match the ruletest JSON you want to test.
+That ruletest JSON should be located in the `rct229\ruletest_engine\ruletest_jsons` directory.
+Once set, simply run the script.
+The results of the test for validation against the schema will be printed in the console.

+### Testing a Ruletest JSON Against the RCT Engine

+Testing a schema validated Ruletest JSON against the RCT is fairly simple.
+This is done by executing the `run_section_tests` function in the `ruletest_engine.py` script.
+This script is found in the `rct229/ruletest_engine` directory.
+The `run_section_tests` script only requires one input-- the name of the Ruletest JSON to run.
+An example of using this script can be found in the `run_transformer_tests` function.